spectrocloud/librarium/docs/docs-content/integrations/metallb.md

 MetalLB is a load-balancer implementation for bare metal [Kubernetes](https://kubernetes.io/) clusters, using standard routing protocols.
 This integration is recommended for the on-prem cloud(s) and will help external service(s) get an IP address when the service type is set as LoadBalancer.

 MetalLB deploys a controller and a speaker.
-The speaker is deployed as a DaemonSet that runs on all nodes.
+The speaker is deployed as a DaemonSet on all nodes.

 ## Versions Supported